Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The moneyline set for this matchup implies the Mariners have a 43.5% chance of walking away with the win.
+- The Mariners have an implied moneyline win probability of 54.5% in this game.

-- So far this season, Seattle and its opponents have hit the over in 54 of its 108 games with a total.
+- In the 109 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 54 times (54-52-3).

-- The Mariners are 4-10-0 against the spread in their 14 games that had a posted line this season.
+- The Mariners have collected a 4-10-0 record against the spread this season (covering just 28.6% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!